 The Secretary of Transportation works to ensure that the Commonwealth has a safe and efficient transportation system, and is committed to creating and maintaining a multimodal network of transportation in the Commonwealth.
 The Secretariat oversees state agencies which support the movement of people and goods by rail, water, public transit, and roadways.

-Secretary of Veterans and Defense Affairs – Carlos Hopkins
+Secretary of Veterans and Defense Affairs – Craig Crenshaw

 The Secretary of Veterans and Defense Affairs oversees the Virginia Department of Veteran Services, which helps Virginia’s veterans, Guardsmen, Reservists, and their families by providing transition, employment and education assistance, benefits, and health care; serves as the primary liaison between the Commonwealth and the US Department of Defense and its military Communities; oversees the Virginia Department of Military Affairs, which works to integrate military and homeland defense capabilities into applicable state operations; and oversees the Veteran Service Foundation, which provides supplemental funding to programs, services, and initiatives of the Department of Veteran Services.